-No clot, but my doctor (a very dignified, silver-haired woman in her 60s) did comment, “In all my years as a doctor, I have never, ever seen anyone with a worse case of arthritis!
-You have it absolutely everywhere & it’s as severe a case that I’ve ever seen!
+No clot, but my doctor (a very dignified, silver-haired woman in her 60s) did comment, “In all the years I’ve been practicing, I have never, ever seen anyone with a worse case of arthritis!
+You have it absolutely everywhere & it’s as severe a case as I’ve ever seen!

-“Boy, are you gonna have some big trouble as you get older!”
+“Boy, are you gonna have some big problems as you get older!”

-That was 22 years ago & she was absolutely right!
+That was almost 25 years ago & she was absolutely right!

-Now had I found myself a nice lawyer, I could have easily sued the city for negligence.
+Now had I found myself a nice lawyer (the Cedar Creek course was a “municipal, owned & operated by the city of San Antonio), I could have easily sued the city for negligence.
 Letting us out on the course while the sprinklers were still going off?
 Skidding on a wet cart path?